JamesBrandts/DnD5eAutomatedSpells/README.md

 # In test, this is here for test purposes only and is not intended to be used yet.
 # DnD5eAutomatedSpells
 This is a Collection of Spells to be used with automation with the modules Midi-QoL, DAE and Item Macro.
+I'm focusing on the 3 first level of spells and cantrips for now, as they are the more used by the majority of players.

 Recommended Modules for testing: